vilyapilya/AVLTreeVisualization/README.md

 * Accept users' input. (a number)
 * Place the number to the node which is determined by the algorithm.
 * Movements are smoothly animated so users can track how the tree rotation
-* Delete a number from the tree
 * Rotate the tree after deletion and animate the rotation in the same manner

 ## Wireframes
 This app will consist of a single screen with the input field and the tree when numbers are added, and navlinks to my Github and LinkedIn.
-The application will also have a reset button which will delete all nodes from the tree.

 ## Architecture and Technologies
 * Vanilla JavaScript